House of Bjälbo: Rise to royalty

-Valdemar, a son of Birger jarl, was elected as the King of Sweden in 1250.
-Members of the House of Bjelbo Had married into all rival royal dynasties in Sweden eventually producing an heir related to them all.
+Valdemar, a son of Birger Jarl, was elected as the King of Sweden in 1250.
+Members of the House of Bjälbo had married into all rival royal dynasties in Sweden, eventually producing an heir related to them all.
 When the previous king Eric had died without an heir apparent, his sister's son, and also Birger's son, was the most suitable option to hold the royal office.
 Valdemar was deposed by his brother Magnus in 1275, from which all later royal members descended.

 Members of the house reigned as kings Sweden until 1364.
 From 1319 to 1387, kings of Norway.
-The last Bjelbo-king was King of Denmark from 1376 to 1387; the last male member, descended from the deposed Valdemar, died a few years later.
-Almost all subsequent monarchs of Sweden, Norway and Denmark trace cognatic descent from the House of Bjelbo.
+The last king from the House of Bjälbo was Olaf II, the King of Denmark from 1376 to 1387; the last male member, descended from the deposed Valdemar, died a few years later.
+Almost all subsequent monarchs of Sweden, Norway and Denmark trace cognatic descent from the House of Bjälbo.